About Commissioners Court

 NOTE: If you will be in attendance at the meeting, please do not email us your public comment form.
 You are able to print and present to the clerk in the courtroom prior to 9 a.m. the morning of a Commissioners Court meeting.
 There will be printed forms available when you arrive at the courthouse to fill out and submit as well.

-If you will not be in attendance at the meeting, complete the PDF and save it to your computer then email the document to firstname.lastname@example.org no later than 5 p.m. the evening prior to a Commissioners Court meeting.
+If you will not be in attendance at the meeting, complete the PDF and save it to your computer then email the document to firstname.lastname@example.org no later than 5 p.m. on the last business day prior to a Commissioners Court meeting.

 Regular Commissioners Court meetings begin at 9 a.m. each Tuesday unless otherwise posted.